 Turismo Civa was founded in the northern city of Piura in 1971.
 In its infancy, the company ran a passenger truck between Piura and Huancabamba.
 Due to passenger demand, the truck was replaced with a bus.
 Over the following decades, Civa slowly spread its coverage across much of Peru.

 Civa has one of the most extensive domestic networks of all the Peruvian bus companies.
-Regular buses run from Lima along the north coast of Peru as far as Tumbes (near the Ecuadorian border), with stops at major destinations such as Trujillo, Chiclayo, Máncora and Piura.
+Regular buses run from Lima along the north coast of Peru as far as Tumbes (near the Ecuadorian border), with stops at major destinations such as Trujillo, Chiclayo, Máncora, and Piura.

 Civa, along with Movil Tours, is one of the best options for venturing into the northern interior.
-Like Movil Tours, Civa heads inland to northern cities including Chachapoyas, Moyobamba and Tarapoto.
+Like Movil Tours, Civa heads inland to northern cities including Chachapoyas, Moyobamba, and Tarapoto.

 Heading south from Lima, Civa serves all major coastal destinations as far as Tacna (near the Peru-Chile border).
-Passing through Arequipa, buses go on to serve a number of southern destinations including Puno, Cusco and Puerto Maldonado.
+Passing through Arequipa, buses go on to serve a number of southern destinations including Puno, Cusco, and Puerto Maldonado.

 At present, Civa offers one international route to Guayaquil in Ecuador.
-Buses leave daily from Chiclayo, Piura and Sullana.
+Buses leave daily from Chiclayo, Piura, and Sullana.

 Comfort and Bus Classes

-Civa has four different bus classes, all of which have air-conditioning, onboard movies, and one or two bathrooms:
+Civa has different bus classes, all of which have air-conditioning, onboard movies, and one or two bathrooms:

-- Superciva: a fleet of two-level Marcopolo G7 buses, each with 56 seats (12 160° bed seats on the more expensive first level, semi-cama partially reclining seats on the second level).
+- Superciva: A fleet of two-level Marcopolo G7 buses, each with 56 seats (12 160° bed seats on the more expensive first level, semi-cama partially reclining seats on the second level).
 The Superciva fleet currently operates primarily along the north coast.

-- Econociva: the economy class, with 56 partially reclining seats on each bus.
+- Econociva: The economy class, with 56 partially reclining seats on each bus.